 A concept isn’t true just because a group of people believe it.
 That certainly applies to the doctrine of universal reconciliation, which states everybody will spend eternity in heaven.
-It’s scary to think what the Lord will say to ministers who preached this when they stand before His throne.
+It’s scary to think what the Lord will say to ministers who preached this false gospel when they stand before His throne.

 However, mature Christians who suddenly become universalists cross a dangerous line when they start promoting their “gospel of inclusion” to where it discourages nonbelievers from getting right with God.
 1 Timothy 4:1 tells us, “Now the Spirit expressly says that in latter times some will depart from the faith, giving heed to deceiving spirits and doctrines of demons.”
 In Matthew 15:14, Jesus refers to “...blind leaders of the blind.
 And if the blind leads the blind, both will fall into a ditch.”

 Jesus also said in Mark 9:42, “But whoever causes one of these little ones who believe in Me to stumble, it would be better for him if a millstone were hung around his neck, and he were thrown into the sea.”
 It reminds me of the time I witnessed to a woman who claimed there’s no such place as hell and even tried to use Bible verses to back up what she believed!
 As I walked away from this woman, I thought about the little boy that was with her.
-If he grows up believing there’s no hell and dies without knowing the Lord, both he and the woman face eternal torment.
+If he grows up believing there’s no hell and dies without knowing the Lord, both he and the woman could face eternal torment.

 James 3:1 warns, “My brethren, let not many of you become teachers, knowing that we shall receive a stricter judgment.”
 Universalists will have to give account for the lost souls who could have gotten saved had they heard the true gospel from them.
-I pray every professing Christian reading this who endorse universal reconciliation will repent before it’s too late.
+I pray every professing Christian reading this who endorses universal reconciliation will repent before it’s too late.

 “You can enter God’s Kingdom only through the narrow gate.
 The highway to hell is broad, and its gate is wide for the many who choose that way.
 But the gateway to life is very narrow and the road is difficult, and only a few ever find it.” - Matthew 7:13-14 (NLT)